 Our dad passed away from brain cancer when we were just 7 years old.
 Only 11 years old, our older brother became the man of the house.
 Our dad was able to leave some savings for our mom (enough for a car), but nothing that would replace his financial contributions to the family.
 Our parents’ life savings were spent on his cancer treatments trying to save him.

-Because of our dad’s lack of life insurance, we grew up in poverty (thank goodness we qualified for free lunch at school growing up!).
+Because of our dad’s lack of life insurance, we grew up in poverty (thankfully, we qualified for free lunch at school growing up).
 Losing the main breadwinner in the family only added to the emotional devastation of losing our dad.

 This isn’t meant to scare you into getting life insurance, because you may honestly not even need it.
 You also shouldn’t feel bad for us — money isn’t a replacement for love, and we grew up in a home FULL of love.